typelevel/cats/README.md

  major redesigns, changes that are neither source nor binary compatible are to be expected in upcoming RC1 and 1.0 releases.*

-#### Enhancing type inference

-To use cats you'll need sometimes support for improved type inference.
-To enable it for any supported Scalac version, use this [sbt plugin](https://github.com/fiadliel/sbt-partial-unification#sbt-partial-unification).

 ### The cats ecosystem

-Many projects integrate with cats.
-By sharing the same set of type classes, instances and data types, projects can speak the same "cats language", and integrate with each other with ease.
+By sharing the same set of type classes, instances and data types provided by cats, projects can speak the same "cats language", and integrate with each other with ease.

 #### General purpose libraries to support pure functional programming